ivanovitchm/colab2mlops/README.md

 Heroku is built around the concept of lightweight containers called [dynos](https://devcenter.heroku.com/articles/dynos) that are easily scalable and adaptable to a variety of tasks.
 For our work, we will be using one web dyno to run our API.

 The instructions for launching an app are contained in a ```Procfile``` file that resides in the highest level of your project directory.
-This file declares the dyno type and the associated command on each line, e.g.:
+This file declares the dyno type (web) and the associated command on each line, e.g.:

 ```bash
 web: uvicorn source.api.main:app